 The Wisconsin Division of Energy, Housing and Community Resources provides services to Wisconsin qualified residential households with energy assistance and weatherization needs.
 For more information call 1- 866-HEATWIS (432-8947) or visit their website for information on where to apply in your area.

-Click here to visit the Consumer Financial Protection Bureau website for tips and resources for working with creditors.
+Beware of scams like emails or phone calls you get claiming to be from your credit card company or lender.
+When you reach out to creditors, call the customer number on the back of your credit card, use their app, or visit their website online.
+Click here to visit the Consumer Financial Protection Bureau website for more tips and resources for working with creditors.
 As you plan for the potential impact of the coronavirus, there are a number of steps that you can take to help protect yourself or a loved one financially, both in the short and long term.

 To preserve GI Bill benefits, the Veteran’s Administration has the authority to continue GI Bill payments uninterrupted in the event of national emergencies.
 This law allows VA to pay education benefits regardless of the fact that a program has changed from resident training to online training.
 Also, you will continue to receive the same monthly housing allowance payments that you received for resident training until 12/21/20, or until the school resumes normal operations of resident training.
 To learn more about options related to the GI Bill benefits, contact the VA’s Education Call Center at 1-888-442-4551 between 8 AM and 7 PM Eastern Time, Monday-Friday, or visit the U.S. Department of Veterans Affairs website.